PhilPuk/-SFML-Projects-2D-Anxiety-Shooter/README.md

   Easier to synchronize and to update + less complexity.

-2.Write own class for big stuff
+2.Write own class for big stuff.
   Having a shop system where money is used and money for ingame but both is the same.
   Write an class for the money, instead making money for each class itself.